githubEdit

 Frigate controls and generates object detection events with the camera.

 This section describes setting up Frigate with the Traffic Monitor Recommended Hardware.
 If you have alternative or optional camera(s) or other components, you may need additional configuration.
-Reference the official Frigate Configuration for more details.
+Reference the official Frigate Configurationarrow-up-right for more details.

 Frigate has a well-developed front-end user interface that can be accessed by visiting http://<TM_IP_ADDRESS>:5000 in a browser.